Neurological Residency Program Rotation Schedule

 PGY4 Clinical Training

-Residents spend the time in PGY5 and PGY6 in a basic science laboratory, performing clinical research or completing an enfolded fellowship.
-Residents are afforded 18 months for academic and translational research or enfolded clinical fellowships/specialized training.
-Limited weekend chief coverage is expected.
-Six months of this time will be spent as the academic chief resident, assisting with administrative as well as some clinical duties.
+Residents have a dedicated elective year to pursue research, advanced degrees, or additional training.
+Limited weekend coverage is expected.
+This time will be spent as the academic chief resident, assisting with administrative as well as some clinical duties.
+Examples of prior resident pursuits include:

-PGY7 residents spend their year as chief resident at University Hospitals, as well as at UH Ahuja Medical Center where complex neurosurgical cases are being performed.
-Successful completion and passing for credit of the written examination of the Primary Examination of the American Board of Neurological Surgery is required prior to this year.
-Residents who opt to pursue a CAST accredited fellowship may complete their chief resident time as a PGY6 and their fellowship as a PGY7.
+• Successful completion and passing for credit of the written examination of the Primary Examination of the American Board of Neurological Surgery is required prior to this year.
+12 months chief resident at UH Cleveland Medical Center.